Boochoo/SEN/project.md

 How it works and what is needed
 + A compatible smart phone
-..* WiFi connection
++ WiFi connection
-..*Simple skill of computing
++ Simple skill of computing
-..*Some information of the the destination or the person the user is looking for
++ Some information of the the destination or the person the user is looking for

 ###Overall description